menu

 One thing noticeable about Cincinnati, is that it has a large population of people who are young, single, educated, and upwardly-mobile career starters.
 That’s because Cincinnati is full of single people in their 20s and 30s and who have undergraduate or graduate degrees and are starting careers in professional occupations.
 This makes Cincinnati a great place for young, educated career starters looking to find many people like themselves, with good opportunities for friendships, socializing, romance, and fun.
 In fact, Cincinnati is one of the top larger cities in America for educated single professionals to flock.

-The population of Cincinnati is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.64% of adults in Cincinnati have a bachelor's degree or even advanced degree.
+The citizens of Cincinnati are very well educated compared to the average community in the nation: 39.64% of adults in Cincinnati have a bachelor's degree or even advanced degree.

 The per capita income in Cincinnati in 2018 was $34,060, which is upper middle income relative to Ohio and the nation.
 This equates to an annual income of $136,240 for a family of four.
 However, Cincinnati contains both very wealthy and poor people as well.